TehTux/jh_captcha/Documentation/Index.rst

 		en

 	:Description:
-		Use "No CAPTCHA reCAPTCHA" in your TYPO3 extension.
+		Use No CAPTCHA reCAPTCHA in your TYPO3 extension.

 	:Copyright:
 		2015